 Please note: this course is for 2022/23 entry only

 The world of Business Management is fast-moving and dynamic: Business organisations are facing unprecedented change and complex challenges both within the UK and globally.
 This demands that students who enter the business sector understand the dynamics of the business environment and how organisations operate in increasingly uncertain situations.
 The Business Management degree at Liverpool Hope University examines small to medium-sized enterprises to global multi-national companies – public, private, not-for-profit with a focus on business principles, organisational dynamics and management processes.

-Liverpool Hope Business School has an enviable reputation for developing students with sound theoretical principles, thorough understanding of contemporary business practices and informed by the latest research.
+Liverpool Hope Business School holds the prestigious AACSB accreditation and has an enviable reputation for developing students with sound theoretical principles, thorough understanding of contemporary business practices and informed by the latest research.
 The links we have with local and national businesses, plus links with professional bodies, ensure you are well prepared for the world of work.

 This in-depth degree gives you the opportunity to understand how businesses operate and the ethical and social impact they have on communities.
-An experienced, student-focused team will develop your understanding of this business context and develop the critical business skills that future employers will demand.
+An experienced, student-focused team will develop your understanding of this business context and develop the critical business skills and transferable skills that future employers will demand.

 For more details and information about this course visit:

 On this course you will be making work that physically brings the audience into the performance environment.
 It is about exploring drama and performance through the interactions between bodies and environments and how different technologies can facilitate this.
 How can light function as an actor?
 What are the merits and limitations of devising a performance for an audience of one person?
 What staging possibilities does virtual reality and video gaming provide the performance-maker?
 Here you will learn about the different approaches to creating your own immersive performance environments as well as gaining an important understanding of the digital creative sector.